 So there is value in having some constraints.
 In fact, I'd argue that the less you know what you're doing, the more beneficial constraints are.
-Let me explain with an analogy: think of how we learn to draw.
+To illustrate, think of how we learned to draw.

 As a kid, my parents bought me some books with shapes in them, and I started by coloring within the shapes.
 Those shapes were pretty significant constraints, but they were fitting considering my skill level.
 Sure, I couldn't draw a dinosaur if the shape was that of monkey, but I got to decide which parts of the monkey should be bright orange.

-Then I got those books where there were dots all over the page, each associated with a number.
-Before drawing, I had to link the dots following the numbers to create the shape.
+Then I got those books where there were dots all over the page, each with a number.
+Before drawing, I had to connect the dots to create the shape.
 Arguably that was more for me to learn how to count than to draw, but I also got to decide which dots I left out, thereby getting some control on the shape I was creating.
 And, once I created a shape, I got to color it too.
 Those were less constraining setups, but still significantly constraining.

-Picasso gets away with it but, well, I guess it’s fair to say he was quite a bit of an expert.
-For the rest of us, starting with a blank page might just be too difficult.
+Picasso starts with a completely empty sheet and creates fantastic images but, well, he's Picasso.
+For the rest of us, starting with a blank page might just be a little too daunting.

-So constraints will limit your independence, that’s a fact.
-But that limitation isn't necessarily a bad thing.
+So constraints will limit your independence, fine.
+But that limitation isn't necessarily bad.
 Especially if you're new to the type of problem you're addressing.
-And especially if you approach constraints with the right mind set, because they help you transform your ill-defined problem into a well-defined one.
 So don't focus on what constraints prevent you from doing.
 Rather, think about what they enable you to do.